Edmund Phipps-Hornby: Further information

 Following his return to the United Kingdom, Phipps Hornby served as Aide-de-camp to Lord Roberts when he was Commander-in-Chief from 1901 to 1903.
+He was promoted to lieutenant colonel in July 1903.
+In September 1909, after having been on the half-pay list, he was promoted to the temporary rank of brigadier general and became brigadier general, Royal Artillery of the 4th Division.

-He later served in the First World War.
+He later served in the First World War although he was placed on half-pay in September 1915.
 He achieved the rank of brigadier general granted upon his retirement in 1918, after 40 years of service.
 His grave and memorial are in St Andrew's churchyard at Sonning in Berkshire.

 Family

 Phipps-Hornby married, on 31 January 1895, Anna Jay, daughter of Mr. Jay, of Blendon Hall, Bexley, Kent.
 They had two daughters: